More on Our Surrender Process

 While we try our best to find homes for every animal that is brought to us, we are often faced with difficult euthanasia decisions when an animal is not medically or behaviorally sound for adoption.
 We do not make this decision based on length of stay or space.
 The adoption center environment can be a very stressful place for a pet.
 While we do our best to make each animal feel as comfortable as possible, it is not a home.
 It is for this reason that we look to you to try everything you can to work on the situation you are facing before surrendering your animal to us.

 Are you a responsible horse owner with a short term need?
-The MSPCA Equine Assistance Program may be able to help with the cost of hay, grain, or other care depending on the situation.
+The MSPCA Emergency Equine Relief Fund may be able to help with the cost of hay, grain, or other care depending on the situation.